White Sox - Rangers Prediction, Odds, Pick, How To Watch

-The Chicago White Sox and Texas Rangers play game two of a three-game series today It is now time to continue our MLB odds series with a White Sox-Rangers prediction, pick, and how-to-watch.
+The Texas Rangers go for the three-game sweep of the Chicago White Sox today.
+It is now time to continue our MLB odds series with a White Sox-Rangers prediction, pick, and how-to-watch.

-Yesterday the Rangers got a great performance from Andrew Heaney.
-Heaney went six innings, giving up just two hits while striking out 11 batters on his way to a victory.
-Meanwhile, Adolis Garcia and Mitch Garver both hit solo home runs to give the Rangers a 2-0 victory over the White Sox.
-With the win, the Rangers are 61-46 on the season, which gives them a half-game lead over the Astros in the division.
-They made moves to grab Max Scherzer and Austin Hedges to help ensure they will be post-season bound.
+Last night it was more domination from the Rangers, as they took their second straight game over the White Sox.
+The White Sox may have some regret about not moving Dylan Cease after his game last night.
+He was shelled for seven runs in just 1.2 innings of work in the game.
+The Rangers got the scoring started early.
+In the bottom of the first, Corey Seager launched a two-run home run in his first action since July 21st.

-Meanwhile, the White Sox are now 43-65 on the season.
-They have lost eight of their last ten games and are well out of the playoff pitch.
-While they made some moves, they decided to keep their ace, Dylan Cease, at the deadline.
+Then in the bottom of the second, he had another RBI on a single.
+After a Nathaniel Lowe single that scored a run, and Adolis Garcia Walk, Josh Jung drove Seager home to give the Rangers a 5-0 lead.
+Then Travis Jankowski doubled to score two more runs to end Dylan Cease's night in the second inning.
+Jung would add a two-run home run in the fifth, as the Rangers would win 11-1.
+The Rangers are now sitting at 62-46 on the year, but even with this two-game winning streak, they are still just a half-game up on the Astros in the division.

 Here are the White Sox-Rangers MLB odds, courtesy of FanDuel.